-The first of its kind in the nation, students debated about the topic of Remittances to Somalia.
+The first of its kind in the nation, students debated in English about the topic of Remittances to Somalia.
 After the debate rounds, a panel which included Rep. Keith Ellison, gathered to discuss the issue.
 The day’s programming also featured performance-artists who have deep roots locally and in the Somali diaspora represented here in Minnesota.

 The opportunity gap between white and students of color in Minnesota is well-documented.
 These outcomes are a product of structural inequities that also negatively impacts students’ self-efficacy.
 Somali students, in particular, face unique challenges that thwart their academic achievement.
 Through culturally specific topics and community involvement, the Somali Debate Initiative gives power directly to students, in order for them to guide important discussions and become leaders and facilitators of debates in multiple areas of their lives.

 Making the Case for the Somali Debate Initiative:

 The Somali Debate Initiative addresses two issues facing Somali youth: lack of critical discussion about policies that directly affects the Somali community and the achievement gap for young Somali Americans and ELL students.
 The structure of debate allows learners to test new ideas in a space that encourages critical evaluation and examining complex issues from multiple perspectives.
 The framework of debate helps students increase their understanding of a specific issue and the various factors that affect it: economic, political, cultural, etc. In these debates, students will be the idea generators, creating their own equitable solutions to large issues, and learning how to apply this knowledge to issues involving their education and the health of their communities.